Biometric Cashless System and ParentPay

 What if the student does not hold a sufficient cash balance one day to pay for a school dinner?

-As before, no student is refused a school dinner because they have forgotten to bring their dinner money to school with them.
+No student is refused a school dinner because they have forgotten to bring their dinner money to school with them.
 The school will allow for the student to loan money for one day.
 The student would be expected to then either top up their account online that evening or at the revaluation machine the following day.

 How does the system deal with students entitled to Free School Meals?